DroneResponse/hardware-tests/README.md

 1921a342ab27    hardware-tests_mavlink_router   hardware-tests_mavlink_router_1
 ```

-Find the the name of the test container, in my caes it's `hardware-tests_hover_run_8aec6ba25a1e`
+Find the the name of the test container, in my case it's `hardware-tests_hover_run_8aec6ba25a1e`

 Now use `docker cp` to move files from the host file system to the test container.
 These are the directories of note: